John Peel

 The John Peel sessions allowed the BBC and Peel to avoid the rules and regulations that had previously sent radio stations into the water as broadcasting pirates.

-Each of the sessions were recorded and mixed within a single day, which made them feel rough, raw, and a lot more “live” than the music we hear today.
-During the 37 years that John Peel spent with Radio 1, he helped to record more than 4,000 sessions, with over 2,000 artists.
+Each session was recorded and mixed within a single day, making them feel rough, raw, and a lot more “live” than the music we hear today.

 There are even classic Peel sessions available on record from the “Strange Fruit” label.